cms-opendata-workshop/workshop2022-lesson-run2-adlcl/_episodes/03-vlqanalysis-part2.md

 - Run the full analysis selection locally on CutLang on limited number of signal and background events.
 - Produce plots comparing distribution shapes for signal(s) and background(s) using PyROOT scripting and Jupyter.
 - Produce plots showing data, along with simulated samples of signals and SM backgrounds normalized to analysis integrated luminosity"

+keypoints:
+- "In a HEP analysis, we usually see two types of plots: distribution shape comparisons between different processes (normalized to a constant, e.g. 1), and plots showing data, backgrounds and signals (normalized to integrated luminosity). "
+- "Once an ADL analysis is run by CutLang, the output files can be analyzed with simple ROOT scripts to obtain both types of plots."
 ---

 ## Datasets